davidbroska/Computational-Political-Science/README.md

 *Reading:*

 -   Evans, Michael, Wayne McIntosh, Jimmy Lin, and Cynthia Cates.
 2007.
 "Recounting the Courts?
 Applying Automated Content Analysis to Enhance Empirical Legal Research." *Journal of Empirical Legal Studies* 4 (4): 1007–39. <https://doi.org/10.1111/j.1740-1461.2007.00113.x>.

+#### Summative assignment 1

+The first summative assignment will be released after Session 4 and amounts to 10% of the overall grade for the course.
+You are expected to work on this assignment on your own.
+Please send the .Rmd file and the compiled .html document to david.broska\@zu.de.

+**Deadline**: Mar 08, 23:59:59

 ------------------------------------------------------------------------